 My plan is to use your answers in part or whole, as they come or as I adapt, collage, and transform them, and my writing in response to the questions and others' answers.
 My plan, as always, is to see what happens as the writing unfolds.

-Michael Tod Edgerton is the author of Vitreous Hide (Lavender Ink 2013).
-His poems have been published in such journals as Boston Review, Coconut, Denver Quarterly, Drunken Boat, EOAGH, Five Fingers Review, Marco Polo Arts Mag, New American Writing, New Orleans Review, Sonora Review, and Word For/Word.
-Tod holds an MFA from Brown University and serves as an associate editor for Tarpaulin Sky magazine.
+Michael Tod Edgerton is the author of Vitreous Hide (Lavender Ink).
+His poems and hybrid pieces have been published in such journals as Boston Review, Coconut, Denver Quarterly, Drunken Boat, EOAGH, New American Writing, and Word For/Word.
+Tod holds an MFA from Brown University and has contributed editorial work to Tarpaulin Sky and The Georgia Review.
 He flits about Twitter as @TodEdge.
-His general author website is MichaelTodEdgerton.blogspot.com.
+His general artist website is MichaelTodEdgerton.blogspot.com.

 Powered by Fast Secure Contact Form